 Besides, in 1876 Hampden denounced Henry Walsh under a law that forbade betting (when he was who made it).
 Unfortunately, in this case he did win the case and Wallace was forced to pay him the 500 pounds he justifiably earned in 1970.
 He did not have to pay it all, as Hampden still owed him 600 pounds for the previous complaint.
 Wallace also received criticism from his own scientific colleagues (even from Darwin) for having given more repercussion to the flat Earth madness because of this scandal and for having participated in a bet that discussed an indisputable scientific fact, the sphericity of the Earth.

 Thus ended one of the most pathetic chapters in history.
 However, there is still a question to be clarified.
 Why did Rowbotham see during his experiment the ship beyond 6 miles if it should have been hidden by the curvature of the water?
-There is an explanation that agrees with his results and that we will mention on more occasions: he was a victim of atmospheric refraction, that is, the deviation of light rays reflected by bodies in certain atmospheric conditions (when temperatures are high, for example) and that allows us to see them even though they are not in our line of vision.
-In fact, Parallax points out that the experiment was carried out in summer, so high temperatures increase the probability of the refractory effect.
+There is an explanation that agrees with his results and that we will mention on more occasions: he was a victim of atmospheric refraction, that is, the deviation of light rays reflected by bodies in certain atmospheric conditions and that allows us to see them even though they are not in our line of vision.
 What is clear is that his experiment was refuted.
 And not only by Wallace.
-Years later, specifically in the summer of 1900 and 1901, geography professor Henry Yule Oldham replicated the naturalist’s experiment exactly in the same stretch of the Old Belford and using the same technique, only this time he used a more modern theodolite and a camera to verify the observation.
+Years later, specifically in the summer of 1900 and 1901, geography professor Henry Yule Oldham replicated the naturalist’s experiment exactly in the same stretch of the Old Bedford and using the same technique, only this time he used a more modern theodolite and a camera to verify the observation.
 His results perfectly corroborated Wallace’s.

 The invisible curvature